cruzgodar/wilson/README.md

 - `animateFullscreen`: a boolean for whether the fullscreen transition is animated.
 Can be changed dynamically.
 - `crossfadeFullscreen`: a boolean for whether the fullscreen transition is crossfaded.
 Can be changed dynamically.
 - `closeFullscreenWithEscape`: a boolean for whether to close fullscreen when the escape key is pressed.
 Can be changed dynamically.
+- `fullscreenRestoreScroll`: a boolean for whether to restore the scroll position when exiting fullscreen.
+Can be changed dynamically.
 - `onSwitchFullscreen: (isFullscreen: boolean) => void`: a function that is called whenever the canvas enters or exits fullscreen mode.
 Can be changed dynamically.
 - `draggables`: a readonly object containing the current draggables, of the form
 ```ts